Habibullah-R/Regression_House_Price_Prediction/README.md

 ## 📂 Project Structure

-├── Regression_House_price_Prediction.ipynb
-├── house price (train).csv
-├── house price test.csv
+src/
-├── requirements.txt
+├── components/
-└── README.md
+│   ├── Stories.jsx     // Main component for displaying and managing stories
+│   ├── Modal.jsx       // Modal for viewing individual stories with SwiperJS
+├── index.css           // Tailwind and custom styles
+└── App.js              // Entry point for the application